NuevoFoundation/workshops/content/english/pygame-pong/using-repl-it.md

 ## Using Replit

-Today, you will be using Replit to build the Pong game.
+Today, we will be using Replit to build the Pong game.

-If you would like a re-cap on how to use Replit, check out the following Python basics [tutorial](https://workshops.nuevofoundation.org/python-basics/repl-it/)
+If you would like a recap on how to use Replit, check out our Python basics [tutorial](https://workshops.nuevofoundation.org/python-basics/repl-it/)

-Next, let's explain further some of the code that has been provided to you in the `main.py` file.
+Now, let's go through some of the code that has been provided to you in the `main.py` file.

 {{% notice tip %}}